Dish unveils Sling TV video streaming service

 "We are not only launching a new product category but a new industry," he said.

-Dish is embarking on the new service as it battles over distribution agreements with media companies, including CBS Corp, (CBS.N), Twenty-First Century Fox's (FOXA.O) cable news and business networks and Turner Broadcasting.
+Dish is embarking on the new service as it battles over distribution agreements with media companies, including CBS Corp,, Twenty-First Century Fox's cable news and business networks and Turner Broadcasting.

 Controlled by Charlie Ergen, Dish is known as an aggressive company.
 It launched a failed $25.5 billion bid for mobile phone operator Sprint and has often rolled out new technologies, frequently to the ire of its media partners.